2giosangmitom/2giosangmitom/README.md

 I'm interested in full-stack web development and embedded systems.
 My career goal is to become a full-stack embedded programmer.

-My primary languages are C, C++, Java, and TypeScript.
+My primary languages are C, C++, and TypeScript.

 I love Linux, the terminal, and Vim.
 In my free time, I enjoy ricing my Linux setup and customizing Neovim :)